Decline of the Mughal Empire: Indian rebellion and formal end

+On 12 May 1857, Zafar held his first formal audience in several years.
+Bahadur Shah Zafar's conduct was indecisive.
+However, he yielded to the demands of the sepoys when he was told that they would not be able to win against the East India Company without him.
+On 16 May, sepoys and palace servants killed fifty-two Europeans who were prisoners of the palace and who were discovered hiding in the city.
+The executions took place under a peepul tree in front of the palace, despite Zafar's protests.
+It was later believed that Bahadur Shah was not directly responsible for the massacre, but that he may have been able to prevent it, and he was therefore considered a consenting party during his trial.

+The Emperor nominated his eldest son, Mirza Mughal, as the commander in chief of his forces.
+However, Mirza Mughal had little military experience and was rejected by the sepoys.

+During the Siege of Delhi when the victory of the British became certain, Zafar took refuge at Humayun's Tomb, in an area that was then at the outskirts of Delhi.
+Company forces led by Major William Hodson surrounded the tomb and Zafar was captured on 20 September 1857.
+The next day, Hodson shot his sons Mirza Mughal and Mirza Khizr Sultan, and grandson Mirza Abu Bakht under his own authority at the Khooni Darwaza, near the Delhi Gate and declared Delhi to be captured.

 After a crushing defeat in the war of 1857–1858 which he nominally led, the last Mughal, Bahadur Shah Zafar, was deposed by the British East India Company and exiled in 1858.
 Zafar was exiled to Rangoon, Burma.
 His wife Zeenat Mahal and some of the remaining members of the family accompanied him.
 At 4 am on 7 October 1858, Zafar along with his wives, and two remaining sons began his journey towards Rangoon in bullock carts escorted by 9th Lancers under the command of Lieutenant Ommaney.
 Through the Government of India Act 1858 the British Crown assumed direct control of East India Company-held territories in India in the form of the new British Raj.
 In 1876 the British Queen Victoria assumed the title of Empress of India.